Brain Gain Program

 Grant portability is likely to further empower researchers giving them freedom to bring their research and research team with them.

-Ca’ Foscari has a long experience in moving project and provides full support to the researcher, giving benefits for a faster integration.
+Ca’ Foscari has a long experience in moving project and provides full support to the researcher, giving benefits for a faster integration and incentives to guarantee excellent recruitment and working conditions.

 “I am happy to have chosen Ca’ Foscari as host institution for my ERC Grant.
 Administration and Faculty struck me from the very beginning for their dynamism and enthusiasm.
 Timing is everything in the portability a ERC project and they were extremely experienced and efficient in handling all the operations, but also attentive in creating a welcoming academic environment for me and my team.
 I was honoured to accept their offer as Associate Professor, which I am sure will allow me to develop my scholarly career at its best”.